Conference 2022 speakers

 Jackie works for the Confederation of School Trusts (CST) as part of the professional consultancy team, undertaking external reviews of governance, training and development for Trust Boards and mentoring support for Chairs.
 Jackie has worked in school governance since 2001 and is currently Chair of the Leading Edge Academy Partnership in Cornwall.
 She also works closely with Local Authorities to support and chair maintained schools requiring governance development.

-Join Jackie on 27th September at 12:00pm for the session 'Conversations around academisation'.
+Jackie presented on 27th September at 12:00pm for the session 'Conversations around academisation'.

 Director of Advice and Guidance at the NGA